Yatai (food cart): In Kumamoto Prefecture

 In Kumamoto Prefecture, just south of Fukuoka, a single yatai remains in Kumamoto City, Wakaki (わかき), which holds the last remaining yatai license in the prefecture.
 When the owner retires, the yatai culture in Kumamoto will come to an end.
 The proprietress serves oden and an assortment of drinks.
-She has regular customers and welcomes foreigners as well.
-She often jokes that she has the most expensive toilet of any restaurant in Kumamoto since customers use the toilet in the local park, which was built for over ¥10,000,000 (about $90,000 USD).

 In culture

 Satomura Kinzo wrote a short story about a yatai operator in 1933 titled "Chronicle of Starting a Shina Soba Shop."
-The story is a leftist look at the struggle of the working class, emphasizing the difficult financial situation of yatai operators at the time.
+The story is a far-leftist look at the struggle of the working class, emphasizing the difficult financial situation of yatai operators at the time.

 The ornate floats seen in some of the Japanese festivals, such as in the seasonal Takayama Festivals in Gifu Prefecture, are also known as yatai.
 In contrast to the human-borne floats common to most Japanese festivals, they consist of elaborately-decorated wheeled carts, some of which also contain intricate mechanical puppets which perform during their procession.
 During the remainder of the year, several of the floats are displayed in the town's festival float museum, known as the Yatai Kaikan (屋台会館).